 How do you review a book that is a true 20th Century classic like George Orwell‘s Nineteen Eighty-Four without simply regurgitating all that has been said before?
-Is there really anything more I can add to the mix?
-Probably not, but that won’t stop me telling you just a little about this brilliant dystopian novel, first publishing in 1949, and why I love it so much.
+Is there anything more I can add to the mix?
+Probably not, but that won’t stop me from telling you just a little about this brilliant dystopian novel, first published in 1949, and why I love it so much.

 For those of you who have never read Orwell’s masterpiece (a term I don’t use lightly), it’s set in London in 1984.
 The city, which belongs to one of the world’s three superstates, is under Totalitarian rule and at perpetual war.
 Everyone lives under the watchful eye of Big Brother, children are encouraged to spy against their parents, and to even think “bad” thoughts is considered a crime.

 Winston Smith, the narrator, works for the Ministry of Truth, rewriting Times articles so that the ruling Party’s version of history, which changes on a daily basis, is always correct.
 But Winston is not like everyone else and considers that the continual surveillance and collective worldview is oppressive and stifles individuality.
 He’s also alarmed by the number of people who are “disappeared” and re-written out of history because they haven’t toed the Party line.

 When he meets the intriguing Julia and begins an illicit romance with her, he discovers that he is not the only secret “rebel”.
 But this liaison does not escape the Thought Police, and Winston is thrown into prison, where the “secrets” of the Party are finally revealed to him.